mwpowellhtx/ServiceProcess.Extensions/README.md

 Externally, we implement **bool HasCompleted()**.
 Code is in place which waits for the workers to all be completed.

-Then coordinate with ServiceBasethrough through a combination of **IsStopRequested** and **SetCompleted** calls from your thread code.
+Then coordinate with ServiceBase through through a combination of **IsStopRequested** and **SetCompleted** calls from your thread code.
 Check whether stop has been requested at strategic times during your service loop.
 You are free to call completed when you want, but I